raymondpang365/version-control-guide/README.md

 After merging the branch, tell your team about it with a communication software that your team choose to use.

-## 4) Keeping local code up to date
+## 3) Keeping local code up to date

 There are two scenarios you should update your feature branch with new updated code from development branch –
-1) Before Coding;
+i) Before Coding.
-2) 2) Immediately after there are approved pull requests from other team members
+ii) Immediately after there are approved pull requests from other team members

 To do this, types the following commands:
 ```